frederic-perez/AmE-dictionary/data/dictionary.md

 __Orwellism__ _n_ Something misleading, such as a word or phrase used euphemistically or ambiguously for propaganda purposes.
 After George Orwell (1903-1950), whose novel 1984 depicted a futuristic totalitarian state employing misleading language for propaganda and control.
 __oscillating fan__
 __ossify__ _v_ :three: (ossified) __1__ (Anatomy) To convert or be converted into bone. __2__ (of habits, attitudes, etc) To become inflexible.
+__ostensible__ _adj_ /ah-STEN-suh-bul/ Seeming or said to be true or real but very possibly not true or real. _The ostensible purpose of a filibuster is to extend debate._
 __ostentatious__ _adj_ /os-ten-tey-shuhs, -tuhn-/
 __osteoarthritis__ _n_ :two: A chronic disease characterized by progressive degeneration of the cartilage of the joints, occurring mainly in older persons.
 Also called degenerative joint disease.
 __ostium__ _n_ _Careful attention to the ostium of the appendage also provides valuable information for catheter ablation._